radicle-dev/radicle-registry/DEVELOPING.md

   transactions and read state.
 * `core` contains basic types used throughout the Radicle Registry.
   If e.g. a trait or a datatype is used by more than one of the above packages, it should probably go into `core`.
+See `./core/README.md` for details.

 Running checks and tests